 Generally speaking, the equivalent of the grade of C will be awarded to work that is "average."
 You can earn a C by showing up to our class meetings, doing the course work, and fulfilling all of the course objectives.
-That does not get you an A, that get's you a C. The grade of B is awarded for work demonstrating qualities that appreciably exceed what might be expected of "average."
-You do the work well and demonstrate an understanding of what you are doing at a conceptual level.
+The grade of B is awarded for work demonstrating qualities that appreciably exceed what might be expected of "average."
 An A is an honor grade, signifying consistent quality and effort that is often "outstanding."
-When you earn an A, you demonstrate that you not only understand the work, but you bring a level of focus and attention to detail that impresses me.